moritzmucha/fastdigest/README.md

 - **Updating**: Update a t-digest incrementally with streaming data or batches of large datasets.
 - **Merging**: Merge many t-digests into one, enabling parallel compute operations such as map-reduce.
 - **Serialization**: Use the `to_dict`/`from_dict` methods or the `pickle` module for serialization.
-- **Easy API**: The *fastDigest* API is designed to be intuitive and have high overlap with popular libraries.
+- **Easy API**: The *fastDigest* API is designed to be intuitive and to keep high overlap with popular libraries.
 - **Blazing fast**: Thanks to its Rust backbone, this module is hundreds of times faster than other Python implementations.

 ## Installation